 Key findings of the previous data collections

-The majority of children in Queensland are developing well as they transition to school.
+The majority of children in Queensland are developing well as they transition to their first year of school.
 Across Queensland nearly two-thirds of children were developmentally on track on 4 or more domains.

 The proportion of children developmentally on track on 4 or more domains has improved at a faster rate in Queensland than nationally since 2009.